thuijskens/thuijskens.github.io/_posts/2017-05-12-pydata-london.md

 from sklearn.gaussian_process import GaussianProcessClassifier from sklearn.gaussian_process.kernels import RBF, Matern

+# We need to call scope.define on deterministic
+# functions that we use in the search space
+# definition
 scope.define(KNeighborsClassifier)
 scope.define(SVC)
 scope.define(GaussianProcessClassifier)

+# Sample the regularization parameter from a
+# log-uniform distribution
 C = hp.loguniform('svc_c', -4, 1)

+# hp.pchoice takes a list of tuples (p, m), where
+# p specifies the sampling probability of model m
 search_space = hp.pchoice('estimator', [
     (0.1, scope.KNeighborsClassifier(n_neighbors=1 + hp.randint('n_neighbors', 9))),
     (0.1, scope.SVC(kernel='linear', C=C)),